ArrayTag/ATFluidSegmentedControl/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1.0+ is required to build SJFluidSegmentedControl 1.0.0+.
+> CocoaPods 1.1.0+ is required to build ATFluidSegmentedControl 1.0.0+.

-To integrate `SJFluidSegmentedControl` into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate `ATFluidSegmentedControl` into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'